 It is also probable Tanzania has the largest population of ostriches in Africa.

 Serengeti National Park receives about 350,000 visitors, annually.
 The best seasons to visit the park are in June-July and January-February.

 Other national parks worth visiting are: Tarangire National Park, Ruaha National Park, Gumbe Stream National Park and Katavi National Park.

 The Tanzania National Parks Authority (TANAPA) oversees all the 16 national parks that cover an area of more than 42,000 square kilometres.

 Kilimanjaro is the tallest free standing mountain in the world at a height of 5,895 metres above sea level.
-Among the tallest mountains in the world, it is the easiest mountain to climb.
-One doesn't have to be an experienced climber to scale the mountain or have climbing gear e.g. rope, harness and ice axe.
+Among the tallest mountains in the world, it is the easiest mountain to climb - one doesn't have to be an experienced climber to scale the mountain.

 Tanzanite, one of the most sought gemstones in the world was discovered in 1967 near Merelani Hills at the foot of Mt.
 Kilimanjaro.

 The precious stone is only found in Tanzania making it a highly priced gem in the world.

 The mesmerizing gemstone is the fourth most popular stone with diamonds, rubies, sapphires and emeralds leading in value.